aimeecraig/bookmark-manager/README.md

 As a time-pressed user
 So that I can keep my bookmarks up-to-date
 I'd like to delete a bookmark

+As a time-pressed user
+So that I can keep my bookmarks up-to-date
+I'd like to update a bookmark
 ```

 ## Domain Model ##